Vamsi0155/Appium_TestNG_ExtentReport/README.md

+# Appium Hybrid Testing Framework with TestNG and Extent Reports

 ## Overview
-This project uses Appium, TestNG, and Extent Reports for automated testing.
-This framework can use for both together of Android & iOS platforms.
+This project utilizes Appium, TestNG, and Extent Reports to provide a robust automated testing framework for both Android and iOS platforms.

 ## Prerequisites
 - Java 17 or higher